 French Doctor Pouqueville, who visited İstanbul in the 1800s, talked about these pirates in his memoirs.
 He did not mention Algeria, Tunisia, the Mediterranean Sea and the open seas, but spoke of the Marmara Sea.
 He frequently mentioned pirate raids in Heybeliada and Büyükada.
-Moreover, he addressed that the church named Aya Triada was seized and the pirates asked for blessings from the authorities in the church while the poultries were taken nearby the church.
+Moreover, he addressed that the church named Aya Triada was seized and the pirates asked for blessings from the authorities in the church.

 Today, Turkish pirates do not exist, although there are still pirates on the high seas.